 Cuddle A Dog activity may be primarily aimed for the welfare of the students.
 However, it is undeniable that even the pooches have gained numerous benefits after being showered with so much fondness from their two-legged friends.
-Hence, their dispositions towards human interaction changed too for the better.
+Hence, their disposition towards human interaction also changed for the better.

 This is a very significant milestone since the dogs participating in the activity are rescued from dire and unhealthy living conditions.
-For instance, Frieda, a greyhound which was salvaged from being locked up inside a shed, , was able to build up her confidence through the help of the Cuddle A Dog event.
-Wilkins added that the dog-cuddling sessions gave some dogs the chance to “trust humans again.”
+For instance, Frieda, a greyhound that was salvaged from being locked up inside a shed, was able to build up her confidence through the help of the Cuddle A Dog event.
+Wilkins added that the dog-cuddling sessions gave some dogs the chance to ‘trust humans again.’

 Flashback to fluffy cuddles

 The dog-cuddling activity was not only carried out in Swansea University.
-Back in the New Year of 2017, Cardiff University also organised a stress-relieving activity for its students that involved canines.
+Back in the New Year of 2017, Cardiff University also organised a stress-relieving activity involving canines for its students.
 However, instead of employing adult dogs, it brought in adorable puppies for soft hugs and kisses.

 The University Cribs, a student accommodation service, worked hand in hand with Guide Dogs for the Blind and some private sources to obtain the pups.
-Jack Jenkins, a co-founder of University Cribs, shared that they wanted a stress-relieving event for all students, since January can be an exhausting month for them because they are facing exams on the very beginning of the year.
+Jack Jenkins, a co-founder of University Cribs, shared that they wanted a stress-relieving event for all students since January can be an exhausting month for them because they are facing exams at the very beginning of the year.

-In 2016, Bangor University Students’ Union in Wales have set up their first ever ‘canine calming room.’
-Various universities all over UK, namely Bristol, Aberdeen, Central Lancashire and Nottingham are already implementing this concept as it turns out to be a hit to students.
+In 2016, Bangor University Students’ Union in Wales has set up their first-ever ‘canine calming room.’
+Various universities all over UK, namely Bristol, Aberdeen, Central Lancashire, and Nottingham are already implementing this concept as it turns out to be a hit to students.

 How pooches work their magic

-Friendship between men and canines has gone a long way.
-The unique friendship between men and canines has become a bond that tends and heals each other’s wounds.
+The unique friendship between humans and canines has gone a long way.
+It has become a bond that tends and heals each other’s wounds.